Theatrix Ironwood: Reception

 Despite TSR's Gen Con ban, reviewer Rick Swan, writing in the TSR-published magazine Dragon, liked Ironwood, calling the setting of Avalon "one part monster, one part Monty Python."
 He found that "the whimsical magical items are especially fun."

 In Issue 13 of Arcane, Andy Butcher called it "one of those jokey, eclectic fantasy settings where vampires bump into centaurs and giant snails; where your deity might drop in for supper and second year demonologists get lectures from genuine demons."
-Despite "an impressive amount of information", Butcher found the writing style to be "cryptic and occasinally impenetrable."
-He concluded by giving the game a below-average rating of 6 out opf 10, saying, "There is very little about how to run an Avalon-based campaign, and about what sort of adventures are appropriate for the setting."
+Despite "an impressive amount of information", Butcher found the writing style to be "cryptic and occasionally impenetrable."
+He concluded by giving the game a below-average rating of 6 out of 10, saying, "There is very little about how to run an Avalon-based campaign, and about what sort of adventures are appropriate for the setting."